laminas/laminas-permissions-acl/docs/book/refining.md

 The basic ACL as defined in the [previous section](usage.md#defining-access-controls) shows how various privileges may be allowed upon the entire ACL (all resources).
 In practice, however, access controls tend to have exceptions and varying degrees of complexity.
-`Zend\Permissions\Acl\Acl` allows to you accomplish these refinements in a straightforward and flexible manner.
+`Laminas\Permissions\Acl\Acl` allows to you accomplish these refinements in a straightforward and flexible manner.

 For the example CMS, it has been determined that whilst the 'staff' group covers the needs of the